micky2428/Keyword-Response-LineBot/README.md

 # Keyword-Response-LineBot

 Keyword-Response-LineBot is designed to assist with verification processes.
 The bot, written in Python, enables users to input a number and receive images and related information about the item under inspection.
+(The service is currently disabled as the project has concluded.)

 ## Project Overview